carlydekock/data-structures-and-algorithms-401/challenges/graph/README.md

 - size(): returns the total number of nodes in the graph
 - Implement a breadth-first traversal on a graph
 - Write a getEdge function, that takes in a graph and an array of city names.
 Return whether the full trip is possible with direct flights, and if so how much it would cost.
+- Write a depthFirstTraversal function, that takes in a graph and a vertex.
+Return collection of nodes in their depth-first traversal order.

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->